boboldehampsink/export/README.md

 Plugin that allows you to export data to CSV files.

 Features:
-- Export Entries and Entry Types
+- Export Entries and Entry Types (All types or per type)
 - Export Users and User Groups
 - Export Categories
 - Sortable export field order
+- Renameable column labels
+- Ability to save your sort and column settings
 - Has a hook "registerExportSource" to add/replace exports with your own source.
+- Has a hook "registerExportOperation" to parse special export fields

 Todo:
 - Export all ElementTypes (currently only Entries, Users and Categories)